 You will arrive at the waterfall overlook at the 1.4-mile mark.
-Here, the views are rather nice, but the falls are still quite far away.
-There are better views ahead.
+Here, the views are rather nice, but better views of the beautiful waterfalls are still ahead.

-By now, you will have descended 800 feet, so feel free to take a break at the stone observation point before proceeding on to the base of South River Falls.
+By now, you will have descended 800 feet, so take a break at the stone observation point overlook before proceeding on to the base of South River Falls.

 You will now begin walking away from the water.
 At the 1.6-mile mark, the South River Falls Trail meets the yellow-blazed South River Fire Road.